 Regulating more than 1,000 bodily functions including fertility, growth, sexual function & hormone secretion.

-It has already been shown in a number of studies to positively impact T levels.
+It has already been shown in a number of studies that vitamin D3 positively impacts T levels.

 Vitamin D deficiency is common in countries where sun exposure is low due to the season such as the winter months in Europe & North America.